The Governing Body

 Governors also manage the Building for the Future Fund, which raises funds for school improvement and maintenance.
 Your generous contributions will enable the school to work towards the development of specialist facilities such as a Music Room and IT Suite and to build up a modern, user-friendly library.

 All parents are invited to make a voluntary contribution to the Fund, with the current recommendation being £48 per child per year – the equivalent of £4 per month – to a maximum of £72 for families with multiple children at the school.
 If you can afford to give more, that would be fantastic, but if you can’t, any donation is gratefully received – every penny counts!
-Donations can be made through Tucasi or by completing this standing order form.
+Donations can be made through SCOPAY or by completing a standing order form.
 Thank you for your support.

 Interested in finding out more?